Congratulations on being admitted to UCSB's Department of Music!

 Access Card / UCSB ID Card

-2017-18 Graduate Exams, Orientations, and Auditions Schedule (Pre-Instructional Activities)
+The 2018-19 Graduate Exams, Orientations, and Auditions Schedule (Pre-Instructional Activities) will be available soon!

 All graduate students, with the exception on those entering in Ethnomusicology, are required to take Guidance / Diagnostic Exams.
-The 2017-18 Graduate Exams, Orientations, and Auditions Schedule can be found using the link above.
 Study guides for the exams will be emailed to you in June.
 If you are entering as a Ethnomusicology Student, there are separate exams.
 Contact the ethno faculty member you have been in contact with for information on preparing.

 Guidance exams can be take twice.
 Deficiencies can be remedied by retaking the exam next year, or by taking a course.